Class Information, Curriculum,

 Each semester concludes with a special program in which students present their final work to families and friends.
 This meaningful event is followed by a time of fellowship in the gymnasium, complete with games and activities that celebrate the accomplishments of our students and the close-knit community we’ve built together.

-Fall Semester 2025 Schedule
+Spring Semester 2026 Schedule

-Fall 2025 Semester Pricing
+Spring 2026 Semester Pricing

 All pricing is subject to change